top of page

 DOWNTOWN

-We walk out of the residential neighborhood and into downtown Chicago, a bustling district full of commercial shops and eateries with a skyline dominated by soaring skyscrapers and of course, Wrigley Field.
+Guests walk out of the residential neighborhood and into downtown Chicago, a bustling district full of commercial shops and eateries with a skyline dominated by soaring skyscrapers and of course, Wrigley Field.

 Chez Quis – Full Serve Restaurant